DavidB256/Quizbowl-Question-Writing/README.md

 **Set information:**

+My questions for 2021-2022 ACF Packet Submissions were edited by various editors of the [2021 ACF Fall](https://collegiate.quizbowlpackets.com/2659/), 2022 ACF Regionals, and 2022 ACF Nationals editing staffs.
+The only one of these sets to be publicly released yet is 2021 ACF Fall, for which my questions can be found in the packet whose title includes "Virginia A."

+My questions for 2020-2021 ACF Packet Submissions were edited by various editors of the [2020 ACF Fall](https://collegiate.quizbowlpackets.com/2527/), [2020 ACF Winter](https://collegiate.quizbowlpackets.com/2546/), and [2021 ACF Regionals packets](https://collegiate.quizbowlpackets.com/2592/) editing staffs.
+The full sets are linked and my questions can be found in the packets whose titles include "UVA A."

 My questions for 2021 Spring Novice were edited by [Katherine Lei](https://www.qbwiki.com/wiki/Katherine_Lei).
 See the full set [here](https://collegiate.quizbowlpackets.com/2593/).

 My questions for 2021 WORKSHOP were edited by [Kevin Wang](https://www.qbwiki.com/wiki/Kevin_Wang), [Adam Fine](https://www.qbwiki.com/wiki/Adam_Fine_(Yale)), [Caroline Mao](https://www.qbwiki.com/wiki/Caroline_Mao), and [Wonyoung Jang](https://www.qbwiki.com/wiki/Wonyoung_Jang).
 See the full set [here](https://collegiate.quizbowlpackets.com/2505/).